jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - NGINX Web Server
   Used as a simple workload to demonstrate configuration and management.
+  No inbound ports exposed to Azure; all communication is outbound and agent‑initiated

 This environment is not connected to Azure via VPN or ExpressRoute; instead, it integrates through Azure Arc.